• Menu

 Swansea’s Three Night Blitz

-It is 80 years since Swansea’s Three Nights’ Blitz, the heavy and prolonged bombing of Swansea by the German Luftwaffe during the Second World War.
+It is over 80 years since Swansea’s Three Nights’ Blitz, the heavy and prolonged bombing of Swansea by the German Luftwaffe during the Second World War.
 The bombing took place on the 19, 20 and 21 February 1941.
 Local artist Will Evans captured the devastating scenes through a series of paintings, which are part of the City and County of Swansea: Glynn Vivian Art Gallery collection.

 Will Evans (1888-1957)